rhiannonmcn/Love-Light-Photography/README.md

 # Future Features

-* The Stories section on the Home Page could be made a bit more interactive with more stories that could be rotated through.
+* The Stories section on the Home Page could be made a bit more interactive with more stories that could be rotated through with only 3 stories showing at a time on the homepage.

 * The gallery can be expanded whereby a lightbox function can be implemented to achieve a greate user experience and interactivity with the images.

-* The gallery could also be categorised by Event
+* The gallery could also be categorised by event/occasion for better UX, to allow the user to navigate directly to photos of interest to them.

-* A Log In could be added whereby clients would have access to their photos of their event in a private gallery.
+* A Log In could be added whereby clients would have access to the photos of their event in a private gallery, will will provide a swifter service for the business, cutting out another physical meeting with clients to choose their photos.

 * The mobile navigation menu could be changed into a burger menu.